Contents

 This week went by so fast.
 That means the week went by very fast.
 We quickly got to the weekend.

-Let's move on to the second word.
-It's un gâté, a spoiled one.
-It's a synonym for a hug in the Marseilles language.
+Now for the second word.
+It's un gâté, a spoiled brat.
+It's synonymous with câlin in Marseilles.

 If I say give your grandma a treat, that means give her a hug.